 3. Add uncooked quinoa, black beans, corn, fire-roasted tomatoes, salsa, enchilada sauce, and chicken broth (or water and bouillon).

-4. Stir everything together until evenly combined.
+4. Stir everything together until evenly mixed.

 6. Stir in freshly grated cheese until melted, then serve with your favorite enchilada toppings.